Answers about Garnishments

 - Could I receive a garnishment order from someone other than my bank?

 - After my bank froze my account, some of my checks were returned unpaid.
-May the bank impose an insufficient funds or “NSF” fee for these returned checks?
+Is the bank permitted to impose an insufficient funds or “NSF” fee for these returned checks?

 - A collection agency repeatedly tries to garnish my bank account.
 Each time this happens, my bank account is frozen.
-I provided the collection agency appropriate notification that the account contains only Social Security or other Federal benefit payments that are exempt from garnishment but they continue to try to garnish my account.
-May the collection agency continue to do this, even though it knows that the account contains only funds that are exempt from garnishment?
+I provided the collection agency appropriate notification that the account contains only Social Security or other federal benefit payments that are exempt from garnishment but they continue to try to garnish my account.
+Is the collection agency permitted to continue to do this, even though it knows that the account contains only funds that are exempt from garnishment?

-- What happens if my state provides greater protection against freezing or garnishing my money than does the new federal law?
+- What happens if my state provides greater protection against freezing or garnishing my money than federal law?